-If you have been struggling to get clean but have not been able to make it past the withdrawal phase, medication assisted treatment, or MAT, can help you maintain your sobriety.
-Programs that use Suboxone help patients feel relief from withdrawal symptoms and focus on developing healthy coping skills.
-If you have never been to a MAT clinic, you may be curious how Suboxone works to treat addiction.
-At BrightView, we provide Suboxone treatment at our conveniently located drug addiction centers.
-To find out more about how our Suboxone treatment programs can support your recovery from drug addiction, give us a call at 888.501.9865 today.
+If you have been struggling to get sober but have not been able to make it past the withdrawal phase, a medication for addiction treatment (MAT) program can help you maintain your sobriety.
+Programs that use medication help patients feel relief from withdrawal symptoms and focus on developing healthy coping skills.

 How Does Suboxone Work to Treat Drug Addiction?